ShelkaSachdeva/kraftwerk/Module20/README.md

 ## Data Preprocessing

 - Applied Feature Engineering
-- Missing values handled via mode imputation
+- Dropped columns that were greater than 85 % NULL
-- Dropped columns that were > 75 % null
+- Missing values handled via mode imputation or Fill NA or -1
 - Outliers capped using IQR technique.
 - Feature scaling applied using StandardScaler.
 - Synthetic Minority Oversampling Technique (SMOTE) applied to balance the dataset.